nanoc/nanoc.app/content/docs/5-advanced-concepts.md

 	  end
 	end

 The name of the command is derived from the filename.
 For example, a command defined in `commands/dostuff.rb` will have the name `dostuff` and to invoke it you’d type “nanoc dostuff”.
+You can have nested commands by defining subcommands in subdirectories.
+For example, the command at `commands/foo/bar.rb` will be a subcommand of the command at `commands/foo.rb`.

 For details on how to create such commands, check out the documentation for [Cri](http://rubydoc.info/gems/cri/2.0.0/file/README.md), the framework used by nanoc for generating commands.